 About the City Attorney

-The mayor announced Thursday that Arturo G. Michel is returning to government as City Attorney for the City of Houston.
+In December of 2020, Arturo G. Michel was asked by Mayor Sylvester Turner to return to government as City Attorney for the City of Houston.
 Michel previously served as City Attorney from 2004 – 2010.
-He was currently a partner at Husch Blackwell LLP prior to accepting the mayor’s request to head the City’s Legal Department.
+He was a partner at Husch Blackwell LLP prior to accepting the mayor’s request to head the City’s Legal Department.

 “Arturo has an extensive amount of experience in the public and private sectors.
 He is a leader in training for public governing bodies in ethics, open government, and contracting and procurement.
 He is an outstanding lawyer who will be an asset to my administration and will work in the best interest of all Houstonians,” said Mayor Turner.